replicatedhq/help-center/content/guides/iterate-with-replicated-studio/iterate.md

 From there you can use your favorite editor locally (like Atom, Visual Studio Code, Vim, or Emacs) and saved changes will trigger new updates available to your development server.

 **_Note: In the directory `~/replicated/releases/` you can view a copy of each release Replicated Studio has created along the way._**
-If you supply an invalid yaml file that isn't recognized as a valid update in the on-prem UI, you can simply delete the invalid release iteration from the local directory `~/replicated/releases` save a new version of `current.yaml`.
+If you supply an invalid yaml file that isn't recognized as a valid update in the on-prem UI, you can simply delete the invalid release iteration from the local directory `~/replicated/releases` and save a new version of `current.yaml`.

 ### Applying updates to the dev server